Josssiiiah/Josssiiiah.github.io/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This is JosiahBase, a CoinBase clone built with Next.js, React.js, and the CoinGecko API.
-I built this project using Youtube tutorials to find out what API's are and to learn how to use them in web applications.
-This project features dynamically rendered components, dark/light mode, protected routes, Firebase authentication, and a saved coins feature.
+This is the first version of my portfolio website built with Next.js and React.js.
+It features my projects portfolio, my resume, and an about me section.
+The site utilizes React hooks including useState and useEffect, and global styles.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>